alobley/os-project/readme.md

 ## Project Status
 Currently, this project is still in the early stages.
 I've spent the past year learning about x86 and I started with basically zero knowledge, including in C and assembly.

+## System Requirements
+- An i386 processor or newer
+- At least 5MB of RAM
+- A VGA-compatible display
+- PATA/PATAPI compatible storage

 ## Features
 - **Boot Process**:
   - Boots with GRUB